-As recognized in CMS guidance, certain edits may exist where a hard reject is returned that requires the pharmacy to take action before resubmitting the claim and achieving a paid transaction.
-When an edit is in place that triggers the hard reject of a transition eligible claim for a transition eligible enrollee, the pharmacy is required to take steps in order to achieve a paid transaction.
-The steps required by the pharmacy are included in the associated messaging returned at point of sale.
-Training and documentation on these processes is included in the ESI Network Manual to support timely determinations.
+As recognized in CMS guidance, certain edits may exist where a hard reject is returned that requires the pharmacy to act before resubmitting the claim and achieving a paid transaction.
+When an edit is in place that triggers the hard reject of a transition eligible claim for a transition eligible enrollee, the pharmacy is required to take steps to achieve a paid transaction.
+The steps required by the pharmacy are included in the associated messaging returned at POS.
+Training and documentation on these processes is included in the Express Scripts Network Manual to support timely determinations.
 In addition to limited safety editing, the hard reject messaging conditions that may be triggered during adjudication of a transition supply eligible claim are: